 The Alamance Regional Charitable Foundation supports a number of special funds and projects designed to enhance the health of our community.
-Donations to the foundation may be made to the general fund or to one of the special funds listed below.*
+Donations to the foundation may be made to one of the special funds listed below.*

 Access to Healthcare, Procedures and Medical Supplies